- Exhibits & Animals

 Revolutionary in design, this new catamaran is the only research vessel in North America with hybrid-electric propulsion.
 She runs virtually silently on electric power for our 2½-hour study cruises on Long Island Sound.

 The 63-foot all-aluminum vessel replaces a diesel-powered trawler.
-With more room inside and out, the new research vessel doubles capacity.
-School teachers can plan on bringing a full busload of students.
-Public cruises, school group charters and private parties now enjoy a cleaner and greener venue on Long Island Sound.
+Public cruises, school group charters and private parties now enjoy a cleaner and greener venue on Long Island Sound

 Designed by Incat Crowther of Australia, Spirit of the Sound was built in Mamaroneck, NY, at the Robert E. Derecktor Inc. shipyard, with construction managed and integrated by Alternative Marine Technologies (Amtech).
 Her hybrid-electric propulsion system was made by BAE Systems Inc., Corvus Energy and Northern Lights Hybrid Marine.